Vanderbilt experts explain pelvic floor physical therapy.

 Vanderbilt gynecologic pelvic pain specialist Dr. Lara Harvey, and pelvic floor physical therapist Jenn Emery explain why pelvic floor physical therapy is prescribed, what benefits it offers and what to expect from a session with a physical therapist.

 What is chronic pelvic pain?

-Chronic pelvic pain is defined by pain below the belly button that lasts for at least six months.
+Chronic pelvic pain is defined by pain below the belly button and between the hips that lasts for at least six months.
+Sometimes chronic pelvic pain is constant; other times it may come and go.
 Many conditions can cause chronic pelvic pain.
-Some conditions that cause pelvic pain in women are gynecologic, like endometriosis and fibroids.
-Other causes include irritable bowel syndrome, diverticulitis, painful bladder syndrome, chronic kidney stones or nerve injuries.
+Some conditions causing pelvic pain in women are gynecologic, such as endometriosis or fibroids.
+Other causes can involve the gastrointestinal tract or bowel, including irritable bowel syndrome, diverticulitis, painful bladder syndrome, chronic kidney stones or injury to the nerves.

-Chronic pain from any condition can be very debilitating.
+Chronic pain from any condition can be debilitating.
 It usually takes time to improve.
 It is important to diagnose the initial cause of the pain as well as secondary problems to get the best results.
-Often, we have to address several problems including abnormally signaling nerves, chronic stress and pelvic floor myalgia that develop in a response to living with chronic pain.
+Often, we have to address several problems, including nerves that are not signaling correctly, chronic stress and pelvic floor myalgia (muscle pain) that develop in a response to living with chronic pain.